 Readers can discover this fascinating story in chapters 1 and 6, complete with photographs of the site and the people involved.
 Ron’s book also includes section drawings from the excavation that he has enhanced and colorized, never-before-published original field drawings of the Samaria Ostraca showing the inscriptions, and extensive quotations from Reisner’s and Lyon’s private excavation diaries.

 When Ron’s not teaching in the classroom or writing a book or article, you’re likely to find him in Israel examining pottery and other artifacts unearthed from nine excavation seasons at Tel Zayit as he prepares to publish the official excavation report on The Zeitah Excavations.

-The Archaeology of the Ostraca House at Israelite Samaria: Epigraphic Discoveries in Complicated Contexts (American Schools of Oriental Research, Vol. 70.
+The Archaeology of the Ostraca House at Israelite Samaria: Epigraphic Discoveries in Complicated Contexts.
+(The Annual of the American Schools of Oriental Research, Vol. 70.
 Boston, MA: American Schools of Oriental Research, 2016), nominated for the George Ernest Wright Award through the American Schools of Oriental Research

 Literate Culture and Tenth-Century Canaan: The Tel Zayit Abecedary in Context (co-editor with P. Kyle McCarter and contributing author; Eisenbrauns, 2009)

 The Archaeology of Israelite Samaria: Vol. I, Early Iron Age through the Ninth Century BCE, Harvard Semitic Studies 44 (Scholars, 1992), and Vol. II, The Eighth Century BCE, Harvard Semitic Studies 50 (Eisenbrauns, 2001)

 “The Harvard Expedition to Samaria: A Story of Twists and Turns in the Opening Season of 1908,” Buried History 52 (2016)